Victims and witnesses in the Lori Vallow Daybell trial

 She was just 16 when she was last seen alive on 8 September 2019, in photos captured at Yellowstone National Park with JJ, her mother, and her uncle Alex Cox.

-For months, Ms Vallow refused to say where Tylee and her brother JJ were.
+For months, Vallow refused to say where Tylee and her brother JJ were.

 In June 2020, Tylee’s remains were found on Mr Daybell’s property in Idaho.
 Her body had been dismembered, burned and buried on his pet cemetery.